nfinit/databook/hpc/hw/overview.md

 *Above: table of VR4100 series products*

-The VR4100 series was first introduced with the VR4101 in August 1996, which powered NEC's (and the world's) first Windows CE devices alongside the SuperH-driven Cassiopeia series from Casio.
-Last to be used in PDAs were the VR4121 and VR4122, with their successors in the VR413x family shifting the VR4100's focus toward network appliances and similar highly embedded roles in light of Microsoft's decision to standardize the Windows CE PDA platform on the ARM architecture starting with Pocket PC 2002.
+The VR4100 series was first introduced with the VR4101 in August 1996, which powered NEC's first Windows CE devices.
+Last to be used in PDAs were the VR4121 and VR4122, with their successors in the VR413x family shifting the VR4100's focus toward network appliances and similar embedded roles in light of Microsoft's decision to standardize the Windows CE PDA platform on the ARM architecture starting with Pocket PC 2002.

 ### Toshiba TX39 series